 At the current time, no additional special techniques should be used other than routine histology for the assessment of nodal metastases (i.e., sentinel lymph node-type protocols are not advocated).
 However, confirmation by immunohistochemical staining, including thyroglobulin for papillary carcinoma and calcitonin and neuroendocrine markers (e.g., chromogranins, synaptophysin) for medullary carcinoma, may be required.

-Note 18 - C-cell hyperplasia (Non-core)
+Note 18 - Other pathology (Core and Non-core)